cormacio100/nightblind/README.md

 ### How Does it work

 Currently, this is a fully client-side application where a factory is used to retrieve hard-coded data about band members.
+However, a Django app hosted on Heroku is launched initially to forward the user to this client-side app.
+The idea is for the DJango app to be used as an API in the future
 A factory is also used to allow users check for available dates to book the band.
 Once an available date is found the user can confirm the booking

 ## Features